LLCZ00/Pauser/README.md

 # Pauser
-Arduino device that pauses youtube videos from afar.<br />
+Arduino device that pauses youtube videos from afar.
+Arduino sends udp data to socket on target PC opened by python script.
+Pauses, fast forwards, and rewinds depending on button pushed.
-Python script is run on computer playing video.